Mary Woronov: 1991–present: Later film performances

 In 1991, Woronov reprised her role from Rock 'n' Roll High School in the sequel Rock 'n' Roll High School Forever.
 In 1995, she had a supporting role in the independent comedy film Glory Daze.
 In 1996, she appeared in the Soundgarden music video for the song Blow Up the Outside World (1996).

 She later had roles in the animated Looney Tunes: Back in Action (2003), Rob Zombie's horror film The Devil's Rejects (2005) and Ti West's supernatural horror film The House of the Devil (2009).

 She appeared in Barneys New York fall 2014 advertising campaign, "L.A.
 Stories", shot by Bruce Weber.

 Other works

 Painting and visual art

 Woronov has worked as a painter since her relocation to California in 1979.
 She has cited painter Francis Bacon as an influence on her artwork.

 In February 2022, she held a retrospective exhibition, The Story of the Red Shoe, at the Palm Springs Cultural Center.

 Writing

 In 1995, Woronov published the memoir Swimming Underground: My Years in the Warhol Factory, reflecting on her time as part of Andy Warhol's Factory.
 She published her first novel, Snake, in 2000.
 She subsequently published a short story collection in 2004 entitled Blind Love.

 Personal life

 Woronov married producer/director Theodore Gershuny in 1970, completing three films with him – Kemek (1970), Sugar Cookies (1973), and Silent Night, Bloody Night (1972) – before their divorce in 1973.
 She then married producer Fred Whitehead in 1976, later divorcing.
+Of Whitehead she said “we weren't very close and he married me because I looked good with the furniture.”
+She has been married two other times.
+One of her husbands was a race car driver.
+In 2022, she said she would not marry again.

-She has resided in Los Angeles, California since 1979.
+Woronov has resided in Los Angeles, California since 1979.